lhao03/lhao03.github.io/content/blog/learning/rust.md

 - `'static` lifetime, which means the reference can live for the entire duration of the program

 # 13. FP Features: Iterators and Closures
+- closure: anonymous function that capture their environment
+  - can save in a variable or pass as arguments

 # 14. Cargo and Crates.io